 5. MSM (Methylsulfonylmethane)

-MSM is an adaptogen herb that helps your body deal with stress and heal after injuries, surgeries, exercise and stressful events.
+MSM is an organic sulfur-containing compound that helps your body deal with stress and heal after injuries, surgeries, exercise and stressful events.
 MSM supplements are often used to relieve chronic pain, muscle cramps, high blood pressure and eye inflammation.

 MSM combats inflammation by adding sulfur to your body, which helps repair the rigid, fibrous tissue cells that are in your muscles.
 Research shows that MSM also helps to restore the flexibility and permeability of the cell walls within your muscles, helping them repair more easily.

 This enzyme found in pineapples is often used to treat inflammation in conditions like arthritis.
-Research suggests that it can be used to relieve post-operative pain and swelling, joint pain, and inflammation of the sinuses.
+Research suggests that bromelain can be used to relieve post-operative pain and swelling, joint pain, and inflammation of the sinuses.

 Research published in Biomedical Reports indicates that two major bromelain health benefits are its anti-inflammatory and anti-thrombotic effects.
 It effectively increases blood circulation and boosts the immune system.

 Did you know that research shows a magnesium deficiency can lead to health issues like hypertension and cardiovascular disease, kidney and liver damage, muscle cramps, depressed immune system, and migraine headaches?

 Taking magnesium supplements can support your blood pressure levels and prevent hypertension.
 Research from the Journal of Clinical Hypertension shows that conditions of the heart, such as coronary heart disease, ischemic stroke and cardiac arrhythmias, can be prevented or treated with magnesium intake.